The Intellectual Property Review: Russia

 When the offender is a legal entity, criminal sanctions will be applied against the entity's officials, as legal entities cannot be held criminally liable under Russian law.

-Russian law also allows the parties to apply for the injunction, including preliminary one.
-Injunction may be applied at any stage of the court proceeding, including up to 15 days before filing the statements of claim if otherwise the enforcement of the judgment may become problematic or impossible.
+Russian law also allows the parties to apply for the injunction, including a preliminary one.
+The injunction may be applied at any stage of the court proceeding, including up to 15 days before filing the statements of claim if the enforcement of the judgment may otherwise become problematic or impossible.

 Injunction may be ordered in the form of the prohibition of certain acts, seizure of counterfeit products or equipment used for producing illegal products.